guykuo/Prusa-Firmware/README.md

 [10mm Drive Pulley for GT2](https://www.amazon.com/gp/product/B07BH26P2D) $8.90 for 4
 BALITENSEN GT2 Timing Pulley 16 Teeth 5mm Bore, Width 10mm for GT2 Belt
 (optional) Replace X and Y motor pulleys with these to reduce 2mm, vertical GT2 tooth artifact.
 This particular drive pulley yielded lower tooth engagement 2mm artifact during 1st phase testing.

+### E-Steps
+If you are using a geared extruder, don't forget to set e-steps to match your extruder.

 END OF KUO MATERIAL
 ---